What are the IT outsourcing trends to look out for in 2024? Take note of what’s trending today and what we need to look out for in the coming months.

 Where to Outsource?

-As the IT industry grows with reliable software solutions, there is still one big problem to fix. ”Where can I find the right people to work with?” is a common question asked when you’re new to outsourcing.
+As the IT industry grows with reliable software solutions, there is still one big problem to fix. ”Where can I find the right people to work with?” is a common question asked when you’re new to IT outsourcing.

-Asia has become a hotspot for outsourcing and is gaining attention in the outsourcing industry.
-This is because the pay rates are usually lower than the other regions.
+Asia has become a hotspot for IT outsourcing and is gaining attention in the outsourcing industry.
+This is because the pay rates are usually lower than in the other regions.
 Many of its countries are quite popular in the global outsourcing industry.
 India, Singapore, and the Philippines are among the top-performing countries in the region.

-These are only some of the locations where offshore outsourcing is available; nearshoring is also an option.
+These are only some of the locations where offshore IT outsourcing is available; nearshoring is also an option.
 Essentially it will depend on your business priorities and strategy.
 You should have an awareness of what to look for and where.
 This will help you make the right decision for your business in the long run.